 Control options for feral hogs

-- Shooting one or two feral hogs does little to control their numbers, and typically "educates" others in the group to avoid humans.
-If implementing a trapping program, do not shoot and disburse hogs away from your trapping area.
+Shooting a few feral hogs in a group does little to control their numbers and typically "educates" survivors to avoid humans.
+If implementing a trapping program, do not shoot or otherwise disturb hogs from your trapping area.

 None of these control methods has proven 100% effective.
 Using several strategies, such as corral trapping followed by shooting and dog-hunting stragglers, may increase chances of success.